-Fungal Nails refer to a common medical condition, in which fungal infection on nails of hand or feet may get affected.
+It refers to a common medical condition in which the hands or feet’ nails may get affected.
 Such nail infections usually start as a yellow or white spot right under the tip of your toenail or fingernail.
 It can affect more than one nail.

 Causes of Fungal infection in Nails

-Fungal infections in nails are caused by the overgrowth of fungi in or on the nail.
+These infections are caused by the overgrowth of fungi in or on the nail.
 Fungi thrive well in moist, warm environments, so, naturally, they overpopulate.
 The fungi that cause jock’s itch, athlete’s foot, and ringworm can cause such infections.
-Coming in contact with someone who has fungal infection may also result in spreading the infection.
+Coming in contact with someone who has an infection may also result in spreading the disease.

-Some of the common risk factors associated with the development of fungal infections include:
+Some of the most common risk factors associated with the development of these infections in the nails may include:

 - Diabetic patients are more prone to such infections.

-- Poor circulation as a result of a disease/disorder.
+- Poor circulation as a result of a disease.

 - Over 65 years of age.